Atharva-web/Backend/readme.md

-This is a demo of professional JS backend setup configuration
+This is a professional JS backend for video streaming and Twitter like application.